A Discussion with Abdurakhim Nazarov, Imam Khatib, Umar Ibni Abdulaziz Mosque, Tajikistan

 In the Soviet period there were barriers to receiving Islamic education.
 Special Agents and the KGB were always watching our actions, so I tried to do my work without being detected.
 In the district where I live now, in Dushanbe, in each family there were at least one or two students who were educated in private.
 We tried to join together and collect people to study Islamic education, even though we were all afraid of the government.
 Given the security concerns and secrecy, it was very difficult to maintain a sense of structure and cohesiveness in the community.

 After graduation from university, I spent two years in Afghanistan with the military.
 After returning to Tajikistan, I was involved in small business training.
 I continued my Islamic education, and also became a teacher and eventually an Islamic leader.
-I have had the fortune of having many followers, and an additional 25-30 people have also become religious leaders after following my instruction.
+I have had the fortune of having many followers, and an additional 25 to 30 people have also become religious leaders after following my instruction.
 I taught Islamic education in Dushanbe where there are facilities for religious education.
 The main topics of our educational curriculum were related to the Hadith and Islamic law.
 I provided higher education to religious leaders.

 In 2004, I became an imam at “Umar Ibni Abdulaziz” mosque, one of the biggest mosques in the city of Dushanbe.
 Until last year, I was also a teacher at the Islamic University.
 This year I have had a lot of work with both responsibilities, so I stopped teaching.
 Now I just continue my work as an imam.
 I have a family, a wife and three children.